-8 The Deans may delegate this power to a nominee including heads of programme or other senior academics.
+8 The Deansmay delegate this power to a nominee including heads of programme or other senior academics.

-- (e) the University centres in which it would be delivered; - (f) whether it overlaps with, replaces or continues existing provision. - 9.
+- (e) the University centres in which it would be delivered; - (f) whether it overlaps with, replaces or continues existing provision; - (g) consideration of the potential impact on students with protected characteristics (Equality Act 2010). - 9.
 If the Dean, or nominee, considers there is a case for pursuing the proposal, or an agreed version of it, they will authorise its internal marketing to current students.
 From marketing, should demand for the module prove sufficient the Dean will further authorise the design and development, together with the provision of any resources to aid that development, that they may see fit. - 10.
 The Dean will monitor the development of the proposal, assess its viability and ensure that the business case and risk management receive continuing attention within the development of the proposal.
-The Dean will jointly report on the progress of the proposal to the Board of Directors and the Education and Training Committee. - 11.
+The Dean will jointly report on the progress of the proposal to the Board of Directors and the Education and Standards Committee. - 11.
 If the Dean, or nominee, does not consider the case made warrants the University proceeding, the Dean will either reject the proposal or refer it back for further consideration. - 12.
-The Dean will report all proposals and the decision in relation to each of them to the Education and Training Committee at the earliest opportunity.
+The Dean will report all proposals and the decision in relation to each of them to the Education and Standards Committee at the earliest opportunity.